12 Tips for Happy, Long-Lasting Relationships

-As you communicate with each other, don’t listen only to what the other person is saying, also listen to the emotions underneath the words.
+As you communicate with each other, don’t listen only to what the other person is saying, but also to the emotions underneath the words.
 Notice whether the other person seems stressed, frazzled, sad, frustrated, confused, pleased, glad, joyful, etc.

 6. Check in on your relationships.

 This is a magic-bullet solution to so many relationship problems!
 Schedule systematic meetings to talk about the state of your relationship and what can be improved.
-For the process, you can follow this science-based questionnaire or come up with your own approach to the relationship check-in.

 7. Trust others.

 All of these strategies will help you build up trust, which is key to having happy, lasting relationships.
 Always keep a personal evaluation of your relationship's level of trust in the back of your mind.
 How much do you trust the other person to act in ways that match your mental model of that person?
 How much do you trust that person to have your back?

 If you want an intentional relationship, then do things to build trust and gather information about the other person’s trustworthiness.
 Exhibit vulnerability and openness, share secrets, and be generous in your offers to compromise.
 If the other person shows themselves trustworthy, then commit more to the relationship.
 If they do not, then re-evaluate your own level of commitment, as the relationship likely will not work in the long term.